NOAAS Fairweather: Equipment and mission

-Fairweather has two Kongsberg Gruppen multibeam echosounders, models EM710 and EM2040.
+Fairweather has two Kongsberg Gruppen multibeam echosounders, models EM712 and EM2040.
 Her four survey launches have Kongsberg EM2040 multibeam echosounders.
 In addition, Fairweather can tow an L3/Klein System 5000 sidescan sonar, and her launches can be equipped with additional hull-mounted L3/Klein System 5000 sidescan sonars.
 These sidescan sonars are used for near-shore Arctic survey operations.
 Additionally, Fairweather's personnel routinely establish horizontal and vertical control instruments, such as Global Positioning System (GPS) base stations and tide-level measuring devices, in the remote areas in which the ship works.
 Using this technology, the crew of Fairweather can map the ocean floor fully.
 These data are primarily used to update NOAA's nautical charts, but are increasingly used in other areas such as tsunami displacement modeling, flood mapping, and the mapping of fish habitats.

 Service history

 On 30 April and 1 May 2017, the NOAA research ship NOAAS Oscar Dyson (R 224) surveyed an area in the Bering Sea off Dalnoi Point on the northwestern tip of St. George Island in the Pribilof Islands in a search for the wreck of the 92 ft crab-fishing boat Destination, which had capsized and sunk in the area with the loss of her entire crew of six men on 11 February 2017.
 She did not find the wreck, but her survey narrowed the search area for Fairweather, which discovered the wreck in about 250 ft of water during a survey on 8 and 9 July 2017.

+On 1 December 2024, the 52 ft fishing vessel Wind Walker sent out a mayday call reporting that she was overturning in a snowstorm off Point Couverden (58.1906°N 135.0556°W) in the Alexander Archipelago in Southeast Alaska at the confluence of Icy Strait and Lynn Canal.
+She subsequently sank, leaving her entire crew of five missing.
+During its investigation of the accident, the United States Coast Guard — which had a general idea of where Wind Walker sank based on a search conducted by the icebreaker USCGC Healy (WAGB-20) — asked NOAA to conduct a survey to find the wreck of Wind Walker.
+In the spring of 2025, Fairweather surveyed the area and found what probably was the wreck's precise location on the seabed at a depth of 14.99 m.